 December 12, 2022

 Squamous cells cancer: It starts in the vaginal lining and develops gradually.
-The American Cancer Society (ACS) reveals that this type of cancer accounts for approximately 9 out of 10 vaginal cancer cases.
+The American Cancer Society (ACS) reveals that this type accounts for approximately 9 out of 10 vaginal cancer cases.

 Adenocarcinoma: It is the second most common type of vaginal cancer that starts in the vaginal glands and is commonly seen in women aged 50 and over.